Policy: Contracted Provider Dismissal | ||

 - The investigation may include interviewing patients/providers, reviewing medical records, data analysis, reviewing complaints and grievances, and/or consulting with external experts as necessary.

-- While the investigation is taking place, a provider may be “paused” from receiving new patients depending on the severity of the reported issue.
+- While the investigation is taking place, a provider may be prevented from receiving new patients or continuing to see existing patients..

-- After the investigation is complete, recommendations will be made to the Quality and Patient Safety Governance Committee for further action and can include:
+- After the investigation is complete, it must be determined whether or not a contract breach occurred.
+If a contract breach occurred, the provider will be terminated via administrative termination.
+If an objective breach is not identified, the findings will be made to the Quality Team and/or Quality Patient Safety Governance Committee for further action and can include:

 - No action: No or insufficient evidence of concern